 After completing the above steps, when you perform a right-click on the shortcut or an application, you will notice that the Pin to taskbar option is missing.
 Also, right-clicking on a pinned program on Windows 10 Taskbar will not show unpin from the taskbar option.

-If you change your mind in the future and want to turn on pinning or unpinning programs to the taskbar, in the above step 5, select the
+If you change your mind in the future and want to turn on pinning or unpinning programs to the taskbar, in step 5 above, select the Not Configured option.

 How to Stop Pinning or Unpinning Programs to the Taskbar in Windows 11/10 via Registry Editor?